Which fan is right for you?

 A fan is useful all year round.
 While it cools pleasantly in summer mode, in winter mode - in reverse - it ensures good distribution of the heating air trapped under the ceiling.
 This option is perfect for reducing heating costs.
 If you want to benefit from your fan 365 days a year, you should make sure when buying it that it has the option of winter operation.

-What types of fans are there?
+Different types of fans

 Ceiling fans are permanently mounted and wired via the ceiling connection.
 They are available either exclusively for cooling and distributing the air or with integrated LED lamps for general lighting.
 Standing and table fans can be positioned flexibly.
 With battery charging via USB, they are even a companion when travelling.
 Fans are already available for less than 100 euros.